-Also, do not choose express shipping for your online orders, unless it is absolutely necessary.
-This is because larger orders are often divided into several and this leads to several and above all not totally utilized courier trips.
+Also, do not choose express delivery for your online orders if it is not absolutely necessary.
+This is because larger orders are often split into several and this leads to multiple and, above all, underutilized courier trips.

-Tip: To avoid unnecessarily long transport routes, you should also make sure that your orders come from the region.
-Then they can possibly reach you by courier bikes. (see also buy regionally)
+Tip: To avoid unnecessarily long transportation routes, you should also make sure that your orders come from the region.
+Then they can possibly be delivered to you by courier bike. (see also buy regionally)

 10. if new purchase - then durable products

-With your purchases on the Internet, please do not support the Fast fashion industrywhich causes massive suffering and extreme environmental pollution.
-Instead, make sure that you only order goods on the Internet that are really durable.
-A T-shirt for 5 euros cannot be sustainable, because someone has to sew it together for a few cents!
-And usually the shirt is washed out after a few weeks, so you have to buy a new one.
-So when ordering online, go for quality - no matter if it's clothes, sports equipment, or Wooden toothbrushes.
+Please do not use your online purchases to support the Fast fashion industrywhich causes massive suffering and extreme environmental pollution.
+Instead, make sure that you only order goods online that are really durable.
+A T-shirt for 5 euros can't be sustainable because someone has to sew it together for a few cents!
+And the shirt is usually washed out after just a few weeks, so you have to buy a new one.
+So when ordering online, it's better to go for quality - whether it's clothing, sports equipment or Wooden toothbrushes.

-Do you have other tips for sustainable online ordering?
+Do you have any other tips for sustainable online shopping?
 Then just write me a comment with your ideas.

-I hope you were able to take away some ideas and tips to store sustainably online in the future.
-At least more sustainably.
-Because as I said, the most sustainable product is the one you don't buy in the first place.
-Just try to take the tips to heart for your next online orders.
-Because they are really simple and can be implemented directly.
+I hope you were able to take away some ideas and tips for shopping sustainably online in the future.
+At least more sustainable.
+Because as I said, the most sustainable product is the one that isn't bought in the first place.
+Just try to take these tips to heart for your next online orders.
+Because they are really simple and can be implemented immediately.

 Do you have questions or your own experiences with sustainable online shopping?
 Then I look forward to your comment.

 PS.: Look you with pleasure still something in the Consumption Blog around!
-There you will learn for example a few Know superfluous things that no one needs nowadays.
+There you will learn for example a few know superfluous things that nobody needs these days.

 ₁ German Council for Sustainable Development (RNE): Avoiding returns, available at https://www.nachhaltiger-warenkorb.de/themen/retouren-vermeiden.[22.01.2020].